 The annual inflation rate in Ghana accelerated for the fifth straight month to 11% in October of 2021, from 10.6% in September.
 That was the highest inflation rate since July of 2020, exceeding the Bank of Ghana's target band of 6% to 10% for the second straight month.
 Prices accelerated for non-food products (11% vs 9.9% in September), namely housing & utilities and transport, while food inflation slowed somewhat (11% vs 11.5%).
 On a monthly basis, consumer prices went up 0.6 percent, the same pace as in the previous month. source: Ghana Statistical Service

 Inflation Rate in Ghana averaged 15.54 percent from 1998 until 2021, reaching an all time high of 63.10 percent in March of 2001 and a record low of 0.40 percent in May of 1999.
 This page provides - Ghana Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Ghana Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.

-Inflation Rate in Ghana is expected to be 8.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Ghana to stand at 7.30 in 12 months time.
-In the long-term, the Ghana Inflation Rate is projected to trend around 7.00 percent in 2022, according to our econometric models.
+Inflation Rate in Ghana is expected to be 10.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Ghana Inflation Rate is projected to trend around 7.00 percent in 2022 and 6.00 percent in 2023, according to our econometric models.